 Rules for HOS Photographic Competition

-1. Judging is based on the quality of the pictures, not on the rarity of the plants and the Judge’s decision is final.
+2. Judging is based on the quality of the pictures, not on the rarity of the plants, and the Judge’s decision is final.

-3. Members must inform the Photographic Competition Organiser, in advance, which print classes they are entering.
-Contact details of the Organiser, and deadline dates for entry, will be notified well in advance in the Journal and on the website.
+4. Contact details of the Organiser and deadline dates for entry will be notified well in advance in the Journal and on the website.

-4. Each member may enter one picture only in each Class.
+6. Each member may enter one picture only in each class.

-10. When a class states ‘a group of orchids’, the picture must include whole plants, from the point where the stem or leaves is/are first visible above the ground or surrounding vegetation, to the top of the orchids and tips of the leaves.
+9. When a class states ‘a group of orchids,’ the picture must include the whole plants, from the point where the stem or leaves first become visible above the ground or surrounding vegetation, to the top of the orchids and tips of the leaves.

-11. When a class states ‘a single orchid spike’, the picture must the include the whole plant, from the point where the stem or leaves is/are first visible above the ground or surrounding vegetation, to the top of the orchid and tips of the leaves.
+10. When a class states ‘a single orchid spike,’ the picture must include the whole plant, from the point where the stem or leaves first become visible above the ground or surrounding vegetation, to the top of the orchid and tips of the leaves.

-12. For Classes 13 and 14, a Novice is defined as an HOS Member who has never been placed First in any class in any HOS Photographic Competition.
-Entries in these classes do not have to conform to rules 10 and 11.
+11. For Class 8, a Novice is defined as an HOS Member who has never been placed first in any class in any HOS Photographic Competition.

-13. Techniques that enhance the presentation of the photograph without changing the story of the picture, are permitted including HDR, focus stacking, dodging/burning, and limited manipulation to remove distracting items.
+12. Techniques that enhance the presentation of the photograph without changing the story of the picture are permitted, including HDR, focus stacking, dodging/burning, and limited manipulation to remove distracting items.
 Techniques that remove elements added by the camera, such as dust spots, digital noise, and film scratches, are allowed.
-All allowed adjustments must appear natural.
+All adjustments must appear natural.
 Stitched images are not permitted.
 Colour images can be converted to greyscale monochrome.
-Infrared images, either direct-captures or derivations, are not allowed.
-This rule does not apply to classes 15 and 16.
+Infrared images, either direct captures or derivations, are not allowed.

-15. For the purposes of this competition, the definition of an orchid/s in cultivation is any orchid/s that is grown in a pot or garden setting.
-The orchid/s do not have to be grown by the photographer.
+13. For the purposes of this competition, the definition of an orchid in cultivation is any orchid that is grown in a pot or garden setting.
+The orchid does not have to be grown by the photographer.

 Photographic Competition Classes

-8. A view of an area (landscape or habitat) showing orchids in their natural environment, in JPEG form.
-(See rule 16)
+1. A view of an area (landscape or habitat) showing orchids in their natural environment, in JPEG form.

-9. A group of orchids containing at least three flower spikes in their natural environment, in JPEG form (See rules 10 and 16).
+2. A group of orchids containing at least three flower spikes in their natural environment, in JPEG form.

-10. A flower spike of a single orchid in its natural environment, in JPEG form (See rules 11 and 16).
+3. A flower spike of a single orchid in its natural environment, in JPEG form.

-11. A close up of an orchid, showing one or more entire inflorescence(s), in its natural environment, in JPEG form (See rule 16).
+4. A close-up of an orchid, showing one or more entire inflorescence(s), in its natural environment, in JPEG form.

-12. A close up of an orchid showing part of an inflorescence in its natural environment, in JPEG form (See rule 16).
+5. A close-up of an orchid showing part of an inflorescence in its natural environment, in JPEG form.

-13. A view of an orchid with pollinator, in its natural environment, in JPEG form.
+6. A view of an orchid with a pollinator, in its natural environment, in JPEG form.

-14. An orchid subject that is growing in cultivation, in JPEG form (see rule 15).
+7. An orchid subject that is growing in cultivation, in JPEG form.

 Winners of the 2023 Competition